washingtonpost/FastFEC/python/README.md

 Parses a .fec filing in `file_handle`, writing output parsed .csv files using the custom provided `open_output_file` method (which should emulate the system `open` method).

-This is an advanced method intended to give more control over writing to unconventional output streams, e.g. streaming output directory to s3 using the `smart-open` package.
+This is an advanced method intended to give more control over writing to unconventional output streams, e.g. streaming output directory to s3 using the `smart-open` package or changing the output directory structure more broadly.

 This method returns a status code: 1 indicates a successful parse, 0 indicates an unsuccessful one.